Analysis | 5 things to watch for if Trump is indicted again

 The political world is watching closely to see if and when Donald Trump is indicted — again.

-A new criminal indictment would be Trump’s third, after the federal classified-documents charges last month and the hush money case brought in Manhattan in April.
+Trump announced on social media last week that he’d received a “target” letter in special counsel Jack Smith’s investigation into efforts to overturn the election.
+A new criminal indictment would be Trump’s third, after the federal classified-documents charges last month and the hush-money case brought in Manhattan in April.

 While we don’t know for sure that charges are coming or when they might land, here are a few things to watch for if they do.

-Note: Correction: Because of an editing error, the original version incorrectly stated these two events took place the same year.
-We regret the error.